s0rg/decompose/README.md

     `scratch`-based)
   - running as non-root or on non-linux OS will attempt to run `netsat` inside container, if this fails (i.e. for missing `netstat` binary), no connections for such container will be gathered
+- single-binary, static-compiled unix-way `cli` (all output goes to stdout, progress information to stderr)
 - produces detailed connections graph **with ports**
 - save `json` stream once and process it later in any way you want
 - fast, scans ~470 containers in around 5 sec